Krynox/yggdrasil/README.txt

-# Yggdrasil
+#Yggdrasil

 Cast some spells.
+Or don't, but then you'll probably die.
 It's cool.